 Oh, and I just LOVE the bottle.
 Yes marketers, I’m your biggest dream!
 Total sucker for packaging.

 Some feel it’s a marketing gimmick (but aren’t all hair regrowth shampoos?!)
 And the majority are really happy with the results.
 They say it leaves locks soft and shiny.
-They mention that it smells great, that it reduces the speed of hair fall and that it doesn’t irritate or dry out the scalp (unlike some other topical treatments).
+They mention that it smells great (although weirdly, my husband thought it smelled like baked beans!), that it reduces the speed of hair fall and that it doesn’t irritate or dry out the scalp (unlike some other topical treatments).

 Plus, it’s great value!
 A gold star for this golden god.